Orpius/SDK/docs/UserGuide/index.md

 To see more information on the context property see *[Including Call Specific Information in a Chat](../DevelopmentGuides/DotNet/index.md#Including Call Specific Information in a Chat)* in the Developer Guide.

+## Triggering Activities on a Schedule

+**Schedules** allow you to define **when** an activity should occur.

+They trigger workflows automatically according to defined schedules, which can be set to run once or repeat over time.

+Note that workflows are also triggered by Events, which are covered in the previous section.

+### Creating a Schedule

+You can create a schedule directly in chat.

+* Start a new **Chat**
+* For example, you could say: *"Please schedule an item to send me a joke every 2 minutes."*
+* Orpius will create a **scheduled task**, which you can then review, edit, or delete in the **Schedule** view.
+* Open the **Schedule** view to review or modify the newly created schedule.

+> **Tip:** Be wary that running a task at very short intervals (such as every 2 minutes) can increase resource usage and cost.
+You should specify how many times the activity should repeat; otherwise, it will run indefinitely.

 ## Working with Isolated Storage